Gamecocks in pro baseball

 Michael Roth, LHP, Triple-A Sacramento (San Francisco)

-Is 2-2 with a 4.08 ERA in six appearances, with three starts.
-Has six strikeouts and six walks in 17 2/3 innings pitched.
+Is 2-3 with a 5.73 ERA in seven appearances, with four starts.
+Has 10 strikeouts and eight walks in 22 innings pitched.

 Max Schrock, SS, Double-A Midland (Oakland)